A Non-Probabilistic Game-Theoretic Information Theory Which Subsumes Probabilistic Channel Coding: Motivating Example: Mail Insurance

 \section{Motivating Example: Mail Insurance}

 We use a simple, familiar scenario of mail insurance to motivate the channel coding game.
 Suppose the sender can send $n$ mails, each consisting of $\ell$ bits.
 The sender wants to convey a message with $k\ell$ bits ($1\le k\le n$) to the receiver.
 To this end, the sender encodes the message into the $n$ mails so that any $k$ of the mails can recover the message (this is possible using a linear code).
 If the receiver fails to correctly decode the message, the sender-receiver team loses $\$1$.
+If each mail is lost with a certain positive probability, then the worst-case loss is $\$1$ regardless of how small the probability is.
+Nevertheless, if an insurance is available, then we can guarantee a better worst-case loss without the need of probability.

 For each mail being sent, the post office offers an insurance at a price $\$1$, which compensates $\$(1/p)$ if the mail is lost (where $0<p<1$).
 The sender can purchase any nonnegative amount $\gamma$ of insurance.
 If the sender pays a premium $\$\gamma$, then the compensation would be $\$\gamma/p$ if the mail is lost.
 The sender's goal is to use the insurance to hedge against the risk of decoding error, so they will lose at most $\$\epsilon$ regardless of which mails are lost, where $0<\epsilon<1$ is as small as possible.